gardehal/python-packages/README.md

 - update old methods with proper docstrings
 - import more common functions/exceptions
 - grdException vs grdExceptions - with S is wrong but not mentioned anywhere? chahce issue, attempted to delete all packages but still there?
+- debug print, if it can automatically get the name of calling function, use printS default warning, debug arg, format: "DEBUG: func - message"